Updated on 2024-09-24 GMT+08:00

 Modifying primary keys requires modifying the index structure, which can be costly.

-7. Reduce the length of primary keys as much as possible if the business permits.
+7. Reduce the length of primary keys as much as possible.

 8. Do not use foreign keys to maintain foreign key relationships.
 Use programs instead.

 9. Separate read and write operations.
-Place read operations on read replicas to avoid slow insertion caused by I/Os.
+Direct read requests to read replicas to avoid slow insertion caused by I/Os.